 Your maritime escape awaits, but it’s not just the destination you should be excited about.
 Travelling is half the fun, especially when you journey by Ferry!

-Take MV Confederation or MV Holiday Island to PEI as the kickoff to your Island adventure, or conveniently cross between Digby and Saint John aboard MV Fundy Rose.
+Take Northumberland Ferries to PEI as the kickoff to your Island adventure, or conveniently cross between Digby and Saint John aboard MV Fundy Rose.
 Going international in 2022?
 There’s no better way to travel than aboard The CAT, which sails across the Gulf of Maine between its new port in Bar Harbor, Maine, to Yarmouth, Nova Scotia.
 No matter where you’re headed, you’re sure to have plenty of fun as you Explore the Maritimes this summer!